A Graph Data Augmentation Strategy with Entropy Preservation: Background

 \subsection{Graph Convolutional Networks}

-Graph Convolutional Networks (GCNs) generalize neural techniques into graph-structured data.
-The core operation in GCNs is graph propagation, in which information spreads from each node to its neighborhoods with some deterministic propagation rules.
-The feed forward propagation in GCNs model consists of $k$ layers of graph convolution, which is similar to a perception but additionally has a neighborhood aggregation step motivated by spectral convolution.
-This framework is recursively conducted as
+Graph Convolutional Networks (GCN) generalizes neural techniques into graph-structured data.
+The core operation in GCN is graph propagation, in which information spreads from each node to its neighbors with some deterministic propagation rules.
+The feed-forward propagation in the GCN model consists of $k$ layers of graph convolution, which is recursively conducted as